Lacquer vs. PET Kitchen Cabinet Finishes: Which One is Right for You

 Uniform Color and Texture: PET film is factory-produced, ensuring consistent surface quality with no color variation.

-Eco-Friendly Options: Many PET laminates are made from or recyclable as post-consumer plastics.
+Eco-Friendly Options: Many PET laminates are made from or are recyclable as post-consumer plastics.

 Cons of PET